 3) Make sure you’re within the time limits.
 Generally when it comes to filing an amended return you have three years from the original due date of the return or two years after you paid any tax due, whichever is later.
 After this time the statute of limitations kicks in and you won’t be able to get an additional refund.

 If you requested an extension and filed after the deadline, your three year time frame starts the date your return was filed.

 There are some exceptions to these time limits.
 For example, if you are filing an amended return for a bad debt or worthless security you have seven years and if you are claiming or changing a foreign tax credit or a deduction for foreign taxes you have ten.

 4) Print and mail your 1040X.
 Unfortunately, the IRS doesn’t allow you the ability to e-file an amended return so you’ll have to print it out and mail it to the IRS.

 Still haven’t filed a return from a previous year at all?
 Not a problem.
-On PriorTax you can file any return going back to 2005.
+With PriorTax, you can file any return dating back to 2005.